 What Are The Best Exfoliants To Use On The Face?

 It’s normal to almost get confused when you make up your mind that you want to try the chemical or physical exfoliant.
 There are tons of products in the market promising one thing or the other and honestly, if you make the wrong choice, you could regret it more than you would appreciate it.
 For this reason, I have gone ahead to take away the extra stress it would cost you to search for exfoliants yourself or do a little trial and error.
 I have selected the best 4 products that I have had ex[erience with directly or indirectly.
-These products have gotten good reviews from its users and the reasons are very obvious.
+These products have gotten good reviews from their users and the reasons are very obvious.

 Best 2 Physical Exfoliants